ocupop/dart4web/src/_tutorials/using-polymer.md

 ---
-layout: tutorial
 reference: /src/site/docs/tutorials/using-polymer

 title: "Use Polymer Elements"
 description: "Use a Polymer element, such as a material design button or menu, in any Dart web app."

+nextpage:
+  url: /tutorials/futures
+  title: "Asynchronous Programming: Futures"
+prevpage:
+  url: /tutorials/shared-pkgs
+  title: "Install Shared Packages"

+points:
+  - Use Polymer elements in any Dart web app.
+  - Bind Dart data to Polymer elements using a custom container.

 has-permalinks: true
 tutorial:
   id: polymer/use-paper-elements
-next: futures/
-next-title: "Asynchronous Programming: Futures"
-prev: shared-pkgs/
-prev-title: "Install Shared Packages"

 header:
   css: ["styles.css"]
 ---

-{% capture whats_the_point %}

-* Use Polymer elements in any Dart web app.
-* Bind Dart data to Polymer elements using a custom container.

-{% endcapture %}

 {% capture sample_links %}
 <p> This tutorial features the following examples:</p>
 * simple_wrapper_element
 * using_paper_elements
 <p>
 Don't have the source code?
 <a href="https://github.com/dart-lang/dart-tutorials-samples/archive/master.zip">
   Download it.</a>
 </a>
 {% endcapture %}

-{% capture content %}

 <div class="tute-target-title">
 <h1>{{page.title}}</h1>